JuliaDiff/TaylorSeries.jl/docs/src/examples.md

 `fateman2` is nearly twice as fast as `fateman1`, and that the series has 135751 monomials on 4 variables.

 Mathematica (version 10.2) requires 3.139831 seconds.
-Then, with TaylorSeries v0.1.2, our implementation of `fateman1` is about 20% faster, and `fateman2` is more than a factor 2 faster.
-(The original test by Fateman corresponds to `fateman1`, which avoids specific optimizations in `^2`.)
+Then, with the current version of TaylorSeries, our implementation of `fateman1` is about 20% faster, and `fateman2` is more than a factor 2 faster.
+(The original test by Fateman corresponds to `fateman1`, which avoids specific optimizations related to squaring.)